K-series approximation of vectorial optical fields for designing diffractive optical elements with subwavelength feature sizes: Design principle

-To explore the generality of vectorial effects for systems studied, we statistically analyze fields of the central pixel in DOE as a function of pixel size, using an ensemble of 20000 specimens per $\Lambda_\mathrm{ph}$ value.
-Similar to the schematic DOE in Fig. \ref{fig1}(c), each specimen has its plane dimension $3.5\lambda\times3.5\lambda$ and is provided with stochastic pixel morphology except for the central measure pixel.
+To explore the generality of vectorial effects for systems studied, we statistically analyze fields of a specified (central) pixel inside DOE as a function of pixel size, by means of an ensemble of 20000 specimens per $\mathrm{\Lambda_{ph}}$ value.
+Similar to the schematic DOE in Fig. \ref{fig1x}(c), each specimen has its plane dimension $3.5\mathrm{\lambda\times3.5\lambda}$ and is assigned with stochastic pixel morphology except for the specified (central) one.
 Here, the FDTD method is adopted for giving convincing conclusions.
-Numerical results for amplitudes of different field components on exiting surface (z=h=$\lambda$) are plotted in Fig. \ref{fig2}(a), provided the incident field has x polarization.
-The phase curve of the field's x component is shown in Fig. \ref{fig2}(b), while the curves for the other two components are not displayed owing to their simple uniformly random distribution over the 0-2$\pi$ range.
-In fact, Fig. \ref{fig2} portrays the properties of optical fields from the regime $\Lambda/\lambda\gg1$ belonging to the scalar-based theory (ST), across the regime $\Lambda/\lambda\leq1$ belonging to vectorial optics, and to the regime $\Lambda/\lambda\ll1$ belonging to the effective medium theory (EMT)\cite{scalar2}.
-Indeed, numerical results show that the amplitude and phase of fields exhibit asymptotic convergence toward constants $\mathrm{E_{x,EMT}}$ and $\phi_\mathrm{E_{x,EMT}}$ by EMT at $\Lambda/\lambda\ll1$, and toward constants $\mathrm{E_{x,ST}}$ and $\phi_\mathrm{E_{x,ST}}$ by ST at $\Lambda/\lambda\gg1$, respectively.
+Numerical results for amplitudes of different field components on the exiting surface (at z=$\mathrm{\lambda+\delta_{h}}$) are plotted in Fig. \ref{fig2x}(a), provided that the incident field has x polarization.
+The curve of phase of the field's x component is shown in Fig. \ref{fig2x}(b), where the curves for the other two components are not displayed, owing to their simple uniformly random distribution over the 0-2$\pi$ range.
+In principle, Fig. \ref{fig2x} portrays the properties of optical fields from the regime $\mathrm{\Lambda_{ph}/\lambda\gg1}$ governed by the scalar-based theory (ST), across the regime $0\ll\mathrm{\Lambda_{ph}/\lambda\leq1}$ belonging to vectorial optics, and to the regime $\mathrm{\Lambda_{ph}/\lambda\ll1}$ conforming to the effective medium theory (EMT)\cite{scalar2}.
+As expected, numerical results show that the amplitude and phase of fields exhibit asymptotic convergence toward constants $\mathrm{E_{x,EMT}}$ and $\phi_\mathrm{E_{x,EMT}}$ by EMT at $\mathrm{\Lambda_{ph}/\lambda\ll1}$, as well as toward constants $\mathrm{E_{x,ST}}$ and $\mathrm{\phi_{E_{x,ST}}}$ by ST at $\mathrm{\Lambda_{ph}/\lambda\gg1}$, respectively.
 Considerable depolarization and dephasing of fields, however, occur in the in-between regime and hence demand vector-based theories for different requirements.